Configure Duo as an SSO source for the Command Platform

 4. Search for Generic Service Provider and select Protect for the option with the Protection Type 2FA with SSO hosted by Duo.

-Configure the Insight Platform
+Configure the Command Platform

 1. Under the Metadata section in Duo, click Copy beside the field labeled Entity ID.